 meat dry fish 4 cups rice 1/3 cup (6 tablespoons) tomato paste 1 cup + 2 tablespoons palm oil (separated) 2 large onions 5 cups stock + water 4 seasoning cubes 6 scotch bonnet (fresh pepper) salt 1/4 cup ground crayfish 5g ogili okpei,(ogili isi,dawadawa or iru) 40g scent leaves

-Top up the water when needed, till meat is very tender.
+Top up the water when needed, until meat is very tender.

 Add enough water to the stock to make up to 5 cups or less.
 The quantity of water really depends on how well done your parboiled rice is.
 If you are not sure, add less, you can always sprinkle in more later if the rice is too chewy.

-Drain in a sieve, run cold water on the rice to cool it down and stop further cooking.
-Drain in a sieve and set aside.
+Drain in a sieve, run cold water on the rice to cool it down and stop further cooking, set aside.

 Wash and shred the scent leaves.